VolpeUSDOT/Public-Lands-Computer-Vision/YOLO/README.md

 - `error`
 - `output_schema`

-The script also writes a plain-text feed file at `arches_latest_feed.txt` by default, and can publish that file to GitHub when a token is provided.
+The script also writes a plain-text feed file at `arches_latest_feed.txt` by default, and can publish these files to GitHub when a token is provided.

 ## Requirements